ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 twice a day, also, until cured.
 Halt will
 expel worms, if used in the food in a
 moderate degree, and aids digestion,
-but salt meat is iujurioua if used mrc
+but salt meat is iujurioua if used mrch
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:njr:batch_njr_irene_ver02:data:sn85035524:00332897093:1885030701:0467/pct:30.676329,6.859943,10.524500,17.000136/!600,600/0/default.jpg"/>
 </td>